 - Headlamp – You’ll be doing night hikes so you’re going to want to have this handy.

 - Serious mosquito repellent – It’s the jungle.
-Make sure you bring good stuff and lots of it.
+Make sure you bring the good repellent with picaridin and lots of it.

 - Geigerrig bladder – Like with the Inca Trail hike, it was very convenient to have a hydration system like Geigerrig to stay hydrated.